gwyatt40/BasicCAD/README.md

 - To edit the code while it is connected to the Arduino, open the file in Caret, edit it, and then press save with the new changes.
 - "while True:" is basically the Circuit Python version of Void Loop.
 - You must import information into the Circuit Python code in order for it to understand specific functions. (i.e. import board, import time, import neopixel)
+- Eject Arduino from files (by clicking up arrow next to CIRCUIT PYTHON) before unplugging it.
+- Helpful website I used to figure everything out: [Adafruit: Using Circuit Python on a Chromebook](https://learn.adafruit.com/using-circuit-playground-express-makecode-circuitpython-on-a-chromebook/caret-editor)